Dick Shatto

-Richard Darrell Shatto (February 5, 1933 – February 4, 2003) was a professional Canadian football player for the Canadian Football League Toronto Argonauts.
+Richard Darrell Shatto (February 5, 1933 – February 4, 2003) was a professional Canadian football player for the Canadian Football League (CFL) Toronto Argonauts.
 Shatto also served as the Argonauts general manager after his playing days with the club ended.

 Shatto's playing career with the Argos lasted twelve seasons, from 1954 to 1965.
 His #22 jersey is one of only four that has been retired by the club.
 Shatto was one of the most productive players in the CFL and for a team that made the playoffs only three times during his career: 1955, 1960, and 1961.
 During Shatto's playing tenure with the club, the Argos finished last in their conference eight times.

 Dick Shatto was inducted into the Ontario Sports Hall of Fame in 1997.

 College football career

 Shatto played collegiately for the University of Kentucky Wildcats.
-Following college, Shatto was drafted in the 15th round of the 1956 NFL Draft by the Los Angeles Rams.
+Following college, Shatto was drafted in the 15th round of the 1956 NFL draft by the Los Angeles Rams.